possan/smartcitiesgreenhackathon/README.md

 Our contribution to the [Smart Cities Green Hackathon in Stockholm](http://smartcities.greenhackathon.com/) Sweco City Sensors category.

-Smart real-time sensor fusion of air, noise and light pollution to provide actionable insights to make outdoor and indoor environments liveable and green
+Real-time & cheap sensor fusion of air, noise and light pollution to provide actionable insights to make outdoor and indoor environments liveable and green